Dylan-Beppu/network_sim/README.md

 # Internet Protocol Stack Simulation

 This is a C++ program that models a basic version of the internet protocol stack, focusing on four main layers: Application, Transport, Network, and Link.
 It shows how data is wrapped with headers (encapsulation) when sent, and unwrapped (decapsulation) when received.
 As the message moves through each layer, the program prints updates in the terminal to clearly show how the data is processed step by step.
+This simulation also includes extra features like checksum validation, ARP resolution, and randomized packet loss/corruption for realism.

 ## File Overview